Barrychen825/chen-portfolio/final_project.md

   **Outline and sketches:**
+  Start with COVID-19 story, showing how fast it is spreading
+  Present the spreading of COVID-19 in a GIF, preferably.

   Explain what is PM2.5, using picture if possible.
   Use Beeswarm graph to show PM2.5 level in Pittsburgh through 2019.
 (Data visualization)
   ![data2](beesworm_sketch.png)